joachimasare/joachimasare/README.md

 - 👋 Hi, I’m @joachimasare
-- 👀 I’m interested in Human-centered design engineering in AI/ML, IoT system design, embeded systems design and web app development.
+- 👀 I’m interested in Human-centered design engineering in AI/ML software engineering, and embedded systems design.
 - 🌱 I’m currently spending time developing user-centric visualizations for LLM models and
 - 💞️ I’m looking to collaborate on projects relating to Human-Centered Design for AI and AIoT
 - 📫 How to reach me: email me at asare.joachim@gmail.com